Home | Sitemap | Translate

 Below are links to some unaffiliated County wide plans and land use studies which have been prepared by third parties.
 Although not all of these documents have been formally adopted by the Commissioners Court, they nevertheless provide valuable information and context for those looking to develop in the County.

 · Opportunity Bastrop County – Lower Colorado River Authority

-· Bastrop County Greenprint – Texas Trust for Public Land
+· Bastrop County Greenprint – Trust for Public Land

 · Bastrop County Community Health Needs Assessment – Seton Healthcare Family and Community Health Coalition of Caldwell County